101arrowz/cxbuilder/README.md

 ## License
 CXBuilder is licensed under the LGPL v3.0, as it is a derivative work of the LGPL-licensed CrossOver Wine subproject (which itself is a derivative work of Wine).

 Please note that the `game-porting-toolkit` subdirectory contains proprietary software from Apple, and is not covered under this license.
-Apple's Game Porting Toolkit is an optional
+Apple's Game Porting Toolkit is an optional plugin for this software.